-This year, I organized a Shared Task on Interactional Affect (The OffMyChest Shared Task) at the third Affective Content Analysis workshop @ AAAI in Feb 2020 together with Adobe and the University of Pennsylvania.
-Last year, we organized a “pursuit of happiness”, quite literally, in the form of another language modeling task.
+I’m one of the three Virtual Chairs of ICWSM-21.
+Every year, I organize the Affective Content Analysis workshop @ AAAI and its Shared Task.
+In 2020, I organized a Shared Task on Interactional Affect (The OffMyChest Shared Task) at the third Affective Content Analysis workshop @ AAAI in Feb 2020 together with Adobe and the University of Pennsylvania.
+In 2019, we organized a “pursuit of happiness”, quite literally, in the form of another language modeling task.

 Before joining NUS, I spent a year as a Presidential postdoctoral fellow at Nanyang Technological University in 2018.
 I also spent two glorious years as a postdoc at the University of Pennsylvania, working with Prof. Lyle Ungar as a part of the World Wellbeing Project.
 In what seems to be a previous life, I was a Data Scientist at Adobe between Nov 2013 – Sep 2016 on research technologies for the Adobe Marketing Cloud.
 I am a co-inventor on nine patents which are awarded or under review at the US PTO.